-- 3. At its 15th meeting (CoP15, Doha, 2010), the Conference of the Parties adopted Decision 15.10 on Post-2010 biodiversity targets where it directed the Standing Committee to "review the adopted post-2010 biodiversity targets and, if necessary, make adjustments to the CITES Strategic Vision: 2008-2013 as appropriate." - 4.
-There was no decision or resolution adopted at the 15th meeting of the Conference of the Parties (Doha, 2010) to extend the validity of this Strategic Vision or to establish a procedure for developing a new one beyond 2013.
-However, at its 13th meeting (Bangkok, 2004), the Conference of the Parties adopted Decision 13.1, which extended the validity of the Strategic Vision through 2005, and its associated Action Plan, until the end of 2007. - 5.
-At the 61st meeting of the Standing Committee (SC61, Geneva, August 2011), the Secretary-General introduced documents SC61 Doc.
+- 5. At the 61st meeting of the Standing Committee (SC61, Geneva, August 2011), the Secretary-General introduced documents SC61 Doc.
 14.1, on "Progress report on the implementation of the CITES Strategic Vision: 2008-2013", and SC61 Doc.
 14.2, on "Planning for 2014-2016".
-In the discussion that followed, there was considerable support for extending the validity of the existing Strategic Vision to 2016, 2019 or 2020, with some adaptation to integrate indicators of the contribution of CITES to the Aichi Biodiversity Targets. - 6.
-The Standing Committee established an intersessional working group on the Strategic Vision to report at the present meeting on: - a) whether to extend the validity of the CITES Strategic Vision: 2008-2013 to 2016, 2019 or 2020; and - b) how to incorporate the Post-2010 Biodiversity Targets into the Strategic Vision. - 7.
-The Committee also asked the Secretariat to: - a) prepare a revised draft of the Strategic Vision incorporating the Post-2010 Biodiversity Targets and taking into account the comments made at the present meeting; - b) distribute this draft to the working group; and - c) otherwise provide general support to the working group. - 8.
-The members of the Working Group were specified as follows: China, Colombia, Costa Rica, the Democratic Republic of the Congo, Germany, Japan, Kenya, Mexico, New Zealand, Nigeria, the United Kingdom of Great Britain and Northern Ireland, the United States of America, International Union for

-Conservation of Nature (IUCN), Humane Society International, International Fund for Animal Welfare (IFAW), IWMC - World Conservation Trust, Species Survival Network (SSN) and TRAFFIC.
-The Chair of the Standing Committee agreed to chair the Working Group, which worked through electronic means.
+In the discussion that followed, there was considerable support for extending the validity of the existing Strategic Vision to 2016, 2019 or 2020, with some adaptation to integrate indicators of the contribution of CITES to the Strategic Plan for Biodiversity 2011-2020 and the implementation of the Aichi Biodiversity Targets adopted by the Parties to the Convention on Biological Diversity. - 6.
+The Standing Committee established an intersessional working group on the Strategic Vision to report at its 62nd meeting (SC62, Geneva, July 2012) on: - a) whether to extend the validity of the CITES Strategic Vision: 2008-2013 to 2016, 2019 or 2020; and - b) how to incorporate the Post-2010 Biodiversity Targets into the Strategic Vision. - 7.
+The members of the Working Group were specified as follows: China, Colombia, Costa Rica, the Democratic Republic of the Congo, Germany, Japan, Kenya, Mexico, New Zealand, Nigeria, the United Kingdom of Great Britain and Northern Ireland, the United States of America, International Union for Conservation of Nature, Humane Society International, International Fund for Animal Welfare, IWMC World Conservation Trust, Species Survival Network and TRAFFIC.
+The Chair of the Standing Committee agreed to chair the Working Group, which worked through electronic means. - 8.
+The Secretariat prepared a revised draft of the Strategic Vision, incorporating the Post-2010 Biodiversity Targets and taking into account the comments made at SC61, and distributed it to the Working Group on 4 November 2011.